kevin-hanselman/dud/hugo/content/getting_started.md

 But how do we make sure we don't corrupt the cached version of the tarball?
 What happens if we accidentally modify our dataset?

     $ echo 'accidental overwrite' > cifar-10-python.tar.gz
-    /usr/sbin/sh: line 1: cifar-10-python.tar.gz: Permission denied
+    /usr/bin/sh: 1: cannot create cifar-10-python.tar.gz: Permission denied

-Dud makes it very difficult to accidentally modify committed files.
+Dud makes it difficult to accidentally modify committed files.
 When Dud commits a file, it makes the link to the cache read-only.

 The tarball isn't the only thing that's changed.
 Let's look at our stage file: